-I was gardening yesterday.
+I was gardening yesterday and thinking about trauma recovery.
 I was enjoying the sunshine and digging up one of my garden beds to prepare for the spring planting season.
 There is one corner of my garden that has been home to an invasive species of flower.
 I have wanted that space for vegetables and decided it was time to dig it up.

 I started digging.
 At first, I plucked the leftover vegetation that was still visible at the top of the soil.
 I dug deeper.
 I started pulling up the roots.
 The more roots I dug up, the more roots became exposed.
 I realize how deep those roots went, and how vast the system was.
 The deeper I dug, the more roots were there.
 I was amazed at the intricate and solid web of roots that supported the flowers.
 It was huge, and difficult to uproot.

-I started contemplating how this was a perfect metaphor for therapy and trauma.
+I started contemplating how this was a perfect metaphor for therapy and trauma recovery.
 When we begin therapy, all we see is what is on the surface.
 In fact, what is on the surface is often what brings us to therapy in the first place.
-It is the behaviour we wish to change – overworking, or drinking too much, or challenges in our career.
+It is the behaviour we wish to change – overworking, or drinking too much or challenges in our career.
 This is the vegetation above the surface.

 In therapy, we begin to dig a little deeper.
-What are the roots underneath the problem?
+What are the roots of the problem?
 Perhaps after a little therapy, we start to see the connection between what we are doing now and the historical reason why this behaviour makes sense.
 We begin to uncover the surface roots of the problem that lie just above the surface.
+We start to see how our behaviour now might make sense, but still causes problems.
 Perhaps this is old relationship wounds, traumatic experiences in the workplace, or isolation and loneliness.

 Sometimes in therapy, we start to feel worse before we feel better.
 This plant is a perfect analogy.
 When we first begin to dig, we expose bad feelings.
 Feelings we had previously spent a lifetime shutting down and covering up with more topsoil.
 When we first expose those bad feelings, we begin to embrace reality.
 We let go of the sparkly decoration and flowers of dysfunctional behaviour that was hiding these darker roots.
 It takes some digging in therapy before we start to uncover the vastness of the root system.
 After a time, we uncover the underlying trauma driving our current behaviour.
 We can begin to pull up those deep roots of trauma and emerge into a new version of ourselves.